laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 ## The Need for Maps

-Maps are an important data structure in the CBOR generic data model to obtain extensibility of "struct"-like data (see {{Section 2 of RFC8610}}).
+As an extension to JSON objects in JSON {{STD90}}, maps are an important data structure in the CBOR generic data model to obtain extensibility of "struct"-like data (see {{Section 2 of RFC8610}}).
-Where this is not needed or can be provided in another way, expressing the entire data item without the use of maps can be an efficient option.
+Where this is not needed or can be provided in another way, expressing the entire data item without the use of maps can be an efficient option, avoiding any additional processing for Deterministic Encoding beyond that needed for Preferred Encoding.
-(This requires ensuring that the same uncertainty then does not occur at the application level, though.)
+(This requires ensuring that a similar kind of uncertainty then does not occur at the application level, though.)

 # Implementation Considerations for Deterministic Encoding